The statistics are really quite unbelievable.

 Meanwhile, the real needs around us are plentiful.

-Earlier this year, along with the help of some amazing people, my wife and I founded a nonprofit organization to help bring awareness and better solutions to the orphan crisis around the world.
+In 2015, along with the help of some amazing people, my wife and I founded a nonprofit organization to help bring awareness and better solutions to the orphan crisis around the world.